-To improve the correlation with the perceived visual quality, adaptions of the mentioned PSNR were proposed, such as the visual signal-to-noise ratio (VSNR) [10], the weighted SNR (WSNR) [25] and the human visual system based PSNR (PSNR-HVS/ PSNR-HVSM) [11].
-The performance of several quality metrics including the above has been evaluated using the TID2008 database in [23] that contains a test setup with different types of noise, including spatially correlated noise.
-In these test the PSNR-HVS and the WSNR achieved the highest correlation with the subjective test results.
-We therefore can expect good results using these metrics for our test data.
+To improve the correlation with the perceived visual quality, adaptions of the mentioned PSNR were proposed, such as the visual signal-to-noise ratio (VSNR) [10]

+and the human visual system based PSNR (PSNR-HVS/PSNR-HVSM) [11].
+The performance of several quality metrics including the above has been evaluated using the TID2008 database in [30] that contains a test setup with different types of noise, including spatially correlated noise.
+In this test the PSNR-HVS achieved a high correlation with the subjective test results.
+We therefore can expect good results using this metric for our test data.

-Other approaches that showed good results for various degradations, including white noise and Gaussian blur [26], are structural algorithms, as the structural similarity (SSIM) index [8] and the multiscale SSIM (MSSIM) [9], and information-theoretic algorithms, as the visual information fidelity (VIF) [12] and the information fidelity criterion (IFC) [27].
+Other approaches that showed good results for various degradations, including white noise and Gaussian blur [32], are structural algorithms, as the structural similarity (SSIM) index [8] and the multiscale SSIM (MSSIM) [9], and informationtheoretic algorithms, as the visual information fidelity (VIF) [12] and the information fidelity criterion (IFC) [33].